 Merton Mail

-The Society’s e-newsletter is published monthly, lists and reviews MHS and other organisations’ events and reports on local topical issues.
+The Society’s e-newsletter was published monthly between June 2023 and December 2024, listing and reviewing MHS and other organisations’ events and reports on local topical issues.
 Selected articles are reproduced here.

 My interest in the local history of Mitcham started with my father, Arthur James Brice.
 He always enjoyed telling me how he grew up in the Rocky of the 1920s, the ‘Star’ School, and his work for Renshaw’s both before and after the war.